sadikay/TcValidator/README.md

 ## TcValidator

 Ruby library to validate Turkish Republic ID (TC Kimlik NO).
 TcValidator can validate TC ID from formal website [tckimlik.nvi.gov.tr](https://tckimlik.nvi.gov.tr).
+(TC kimlik NO doğrulamaç)

 It needs Turkish Republic ID (TC Kimlik No), first name, last name and birth year to try the validation.